How to Make Engaging and Effective Training Videos

 On an average, a company spends $1286 in training an employee.
 For a midsize company with a strength of 1000 employees, the total training cost comes out to be more than 1 million dollars.
 For a small company with 100 employees, the total is 0.1 million dollars.
 You get the idea, right?

 Training is a huge investment, and companies are spending more than ever to keep their employees abreast with the job requirements, engaged and focused in their job.
-Moreover, training has become crucial to retain the employees for a long term.
+Moreover, training employees has become crucial to retain them for a long term.

 In a survey, 37% of the current employees agreed that they would consider leaving their job if their employer didn’t offer training learning new skills.
 The current workforce are not looking for a job to only sustain their livelihood, they want more from it, something that helps them to keep learning new things in their job, and grow exponentially.